AmateurECE/tinyware/README.md

 UNIX socket on the host.
 To connect to this serial port on the host, configure `minicom(1)` or your serial terminal of choice to use the UNIX socket at `${XDG_RUNTIME_DIR}/qemu-console.sock`.

+# Booting the BeagleBone

+The generated image should be `dd`-copied to an SD-card.
+By default, the BeagleBone Black boot ROM will attempt to boot the on-board eMMC (MMC1) first.
+To override this, use the boot select pushbutton (S2) to request that the boot ROM try booting from the SD card first.
+The value of S2 is latched after POR, so this switch must be pressed when power is applied to the processor, and the setting will persist if the reset button (S1) is pushed.